MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 ## Create an app package upload file

 To distribute an app through Microsoft Store you must create an app package (.appx or .msix), app bundle (.appxbundle or .msixbundle), or an app package upload file (.appxupload or .msixupload) and [submit the packaged app to Partner Center](https://docs.microsoft.com/windows/uwp/publish/app-submissions).
-Although it is possible to submit an app package or app bundle to Partner Center alone, we recommend that you submit an app package upload file.
-You can create an app package upload file by using the **Create App Packages** wizard in Visual Studio, or you can create one manually from existing app packages or app bundles.

->[!NOTE]
+> [!NOTE]
 > If you want to create an app package (.appx or .msix) or app bundle (.appxbundle or .msixbundle) manually, see [Create an app package with the MakeAppx.exe tool](create-app-package-with-makeappx-tool.md).

+Although it is possible to submit an app package or app bundle to Partner Center alone, we recommend that you submit an **app package upload file**.
+You can create an app package upload file by using the **Create App Packages** wizard in Visual Studio, or you can create one manually from existing app packages or app bundles, see [create your app package upload file manually](#create-your-app-package-upload-file-manually).

 ### Create your app package upload file using Visual Studio